auni02/webdev-group-project/README.md

 update : allow admin to update ifbthere is any changes needed to update delete : allow admin to delete the

+**Member registration**
+create: allow admin to insert new member in the databases along with member's informations.
+read: allow admin to view list of members, members' informations and their membership status.
+update: allow admin to edit members' informations.
+delete: allow admin to delete members from list.